rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * Version Name Pattern - This is the pattern you'd like the publicly visible version name to take in.
 This should be in the format {1}.{2} or similar but will also work with 1.2.3 etc.
 * Version Code Pattern - This is the elements that you'd like to use to store the internal version number that Google uses for detecting if a version of the app is newer than an existing version, both in the play store and on the device.
 This will concatenate any specifies parts together into a single integer.
 It Accepts single values like {3} or multiple like {1}{2}{3}, delmiting with `{x}` is optional and should work with 123.

+See the blog post [Making sure when you use VSTS build numbers to version Android Packages they can be uploaded to the Google Play Store](https://blogs.blackmarble.co.uk/rfennell/2018/05/12/making-sure-when-you-use-vsts-build-numbers-to-version-android-packages-they-can-be-uploaded-to-the-google-play-store/) for more details on using this task

+The JSON and Angular versioners use the same form of format parameter as the android versioner for the version number to write to the file